-Enter on Line 35 the amount of credit allowed from New Jersey Schedule A, Line 5.
-The credit may not exceed your tax on Line 34.
+The credit on Line 38 may not exceed your tax on Line 37.
 Enclose Schedule A(s) with your return, together with a copy of the return(s) you filed with the other state(s) or political subdivision(s).
-See the instructions for Schedule A on page 19.
+See the instructions for Schedule A on page 24.

-Line 36 - Balance of Tax
+Line 39 - Balance of Tax

-Subtract Line 35 from Line 34 and enter the result on Line 36.
+Subtract Line 38 from Line 37 and enter the result on Line 39.

-Line 37 - Use Tax on Out-of-State Purchases
+Line 40 - Use Tax Due on Out-of-State Purchases